samrocketman/blog/_posts/2015-10-23-wine-osx-gaming.md

 ##### Other graphics settings

-Set all graphics to Ultra and enabled max viewing distances.
-This game can be played with the graphics turned up to max for available settings.
+Set all graphics to Ultra and enabled maximum viewing distances.
+This game can be played with the graphics turned up to maximum for available settings.

 ##### Tested screen resolutions

-Performant configurations (very performant):
+Well Performing configurations (very well):

-* 1280x800 windowed, WINE VRAM set to 1024 MB
+* 1280x800 windowed, WINE VRAM set to 1024 MB.
-* 1280x800 full screen, WINE VRAM set to 1024 MB
+* 1280x800 full screen, WINE VRAM set to 1024 MB.
-* 1440x900 full screen, WINE VRAM set to 1024 MB
+* 1440x900 full screen, WINE VRAM set to 1024 MB.

-Tested but with multiple issues:
+Tested, but with multiple issues:

-* 1280x800 windowed, WINE VRAM set to 2048 MB - very performant but occasionally crashes with out of memory errors.
+* 1280x800 windowed, WINE VRAM set to 2048 MB - performs well, but occasionally crashes with out of memory errors.
-* 1280x800 full screen, WINE VRAM set to 2048 MB - very performant but occasionally crashes with out of memory errors.
+* 1280x800 full screen, WINE VRAM set to 2048 MB - performs well, but occasionally crashes with out of memory errors.
-* 2880x800 full screen, WINE VRAM set to 2048 MB - Menus and load screens are smooth but when loading the game it is unplayable.
+* 2880x800 full screen, WINE VRAM set to 2048 MB - Menus and load screens are smooth, but when loading the game it is unplayable.

 # S.T.A.L.K.E.R.: Call of Pripyat optimizations